Mergers & Acquisitions

 - The Valuation Gap measures the difference between the EV/ NTM EBITDA multiple for the largest MSOs and the same multiple for the next smaller group.
 This measure has been a significant driver of M&A activity since a larger gap creates an opportunity for more accretive transactions.

-- The companies used in the large-cap index now include Cresco (CL: CSE), Curaleaf (CURA: CSE), Green Thumb (GTII: CSE), TerrAscend (TSND: TSX), Trulieve (TRUL: CSE), and Verano (VRNO: CSE).
+- The companies included in the large-cap index are Cresco (CL: CSE), Curaleaf (CURA: CSE), Green Thumb (GTII: CSE), TerrAscend (TSND: TSX), Trulieve (TRUL: CSE), and Verano (VRNO: CSE).
 The small company index now includes Ascend (AAWH: OTCQX), AYR (AYR.A: CSE), Cannabist (CBST: Cboe), Front (FFNT: CSE), Jushi (JUSHF: OTCQX), and Schwazze (SHWX: OTC)

-- The gap decreased by 0.12 to -2.574 on 4/18/25, the lowest reading since we began tracking this series.
+- The gap increased by 0.065 to -1.345 on May 23, 2025, marking the seventh consecutive week of increases.
 Following the DEA announcement, the gap reached a recent peak of 3.55 on April 30, 2024.
-At -2.574, the gap indicates that, in the aggregate, the climate is inhospitable for transactions in which Tier 1 MSOs purchase Tier 2 MSOs.
+At -2.135, the gap indicates that, in the aggregate, the climate is inhospitable for transactions in which Tier 1 MSOs purchase Tier 2 MSOs.
 This may not be the case for individual combinations, however, as there are broad valuation metric spreads between the companies in each tier.
 For example, TerrAscend, GTI, and Curaleaf all trade well above the Tier 1 average, while Ascend trades well below the Tier 2 average.

-- Historically, the vast majority of M&A transactions in cannabis have been public companies buying private companies, and the recently announced Vireo transaction continues this trend.
-The recently closed Cansortium/RIV transaction provides an isolated counterexample.
-At current price levels, companies should be looking to conduct selective share repurchases.
+- Historically, the vast majority of M&A transactions in the Cannabis Industry have involved public companies acquiring private companies, and the recently announced Vireo transaction continues this trend.